szczyglis-dev/js-ai-body-tracker/README.md

 `videoerror` - hook executes when video/stream error occured

-Defining a Hook is as follows:
+Defining a hook is as follows:

 ```js
 tracker.on('HOOK_TYPE', function(value) {